Logical Separability of Labeled Data Examples under Ontologies: Weak Separability for Decidable Fragments of FO

-In practice, one would expect that KBs $\Kmc$ are such that no connected \Kmc-type is \ALCI-complete (while every non-connected \Kmc-type is necessarily \ALCI-complete).
+In practice, one would expect that KBs $\Kmc$ are such that no connected \Kmc-type is \ALCI-complete for $\Kmc$ (while every disconnected \Kmc-type is necessarily \ALCI-complete for $\Kmc$).
 It thus makes sense to consider the following special case.
 A labeled \ALCI-KB $(\Kmc,P,N)$ is \emph{strongly incomplete} if no connected $\Kmc$-type that is realizable in some $\Kmc,b$, with $b\in N$, is $\ALCI$-complete.
-For \ALCI-KBs that are strongly incomplete, we can drop Point~2 from Theorem~\ref{thm:char12} and obtain the following from Theorem~\ref{critFOwithoutUNA} and Corollary~\ref{cor:projcoincalci}. \begin{corollary} For labeled \ALCI-KBs that are strongly incomplete, non-projective $\ALCI$-separability coincides with non-projective and projective $\Lmc_S$-separability for all FO-fragments $\Lmc_S \supseteq \text{UCQ}$. \end{corollary} It follows from Theorem~\ref{thm:char12} that we can reduce projective $(\ALCI,\ALCI)$-separability to non-projective $(\ALCI,\ALCI)$-separability in polynomial time.
+For \ALCI-KBs that are strongly incomplete, we can drop Point~3 (b) from Theorem~\ref{thm:char12} and obtain the following from Theorem~\ref{critFOwithoutUNA}. \begin{corollary} For labeled \ALCI-KBs that are strongly incomplete, non-projective $\ALCI$-separability coincides with non-projective and projective $\Lmc_S$-separability for all FO-fragments $\Lmc_S \supseteq \text{UCQ}$. \end{corollary} It follows from Theorem~\ref{thm:char12} that there is a polynomial time reduction of projective $(\ALCI,\ALCI)$-separability to non-projective $(\ALCI,\ALCI)$-separability.
 Let $(\Kmc,P,\{b\})$, $\Kmc=(\Omc,\Dmc)$, be a labeled \ALCI-KB.
 Then \Kmc is projectively \ALCI-separable if and only if $(\Kmc',P,\{b\})$ is non-projectively \ALCI-separable where $\Kmc'=(\Omc',\Dmc)$ and $\Omc'=\Omc \cup \{ A \sqsubseteq A \}$, $A$ a fresh concept name.
-In fact, $\Kmc$ is clearly projectively \ALCI-separable iff $\Kmc'$ is, and $\Kmc'$ is projectively \ALCI-separable iff it is non-projectively \ALCI-separable because no connected $\Kmc'$-type is \ALCI-complete and thus Point~2 of Theorem~\ref{thm:char12} is vacuously true for $\Kmc'$.
+In fact, $\Kmc$ is clearly projectively \ALCI-separable iff $\Kmc'$ is, and $\Kmc'$ is projectively \ALCI-separable iff it is non-projectively \ALCI-separable because no connected $\Kmc'$-type is \ALCI-complete and thus Point~3 (b) of Theorem~\ref{thm:char12} is vacuously true for $\Kmc'$.
 This also implies that whenever a labeled \ALCI-KB is projectively separable, then a single fresh concept name suffices for separation.